Marquis de Morès

-Marquis de Morès (14 June 1858 Sardegna Italy – 9 June 1896) was a French duelist, frontier ranchman in the Badlands of Dakota Territory during the final years of the American Old West era, a railroad pioneer in Vietnam, and politician in his native France.
+Antoine Amédée-Marie-Vincent Manca-Amat, Marquis de Morès (14 June 1858 – 9 June 1896) was a French duelist, frontier ranchman in the Badlands of Dakota Territory during the final years of the American Old West era, a railroad pioneer in Vietnam, and politician in his native France.

-Early life
+Early life, family and education

-Born Antoine-Amédée-Marie-Vincent Manca Amat de Vallombrosa on 14 June 1858.
+Antoine-Amédée-Marie-Vincent Manca Amat de Vallombrosa was born on 14 June 1858.
 As the eldest son of the Duke of Vallombrosa, he used the courtesy title Marquis de Morès et de Montemaggiore, but he was usually called Marquis de Morès.

+His father was Richard Manca di Vallombrosa, a Sardinian nobleman who moved to France.
+He was a direct descendant of Don Antonio Manca y Amat, an influential Sardinian feudal lord, linking his lineage to the northern territories of the island, while his mother was Pauline Geneviève de Pérusse, Duchess des Cars, a member of a historic French aristocratic family.

-Morès began life as a soldier, graduating in 1879 from St. Cyr, the leading military academy of France.
+Morès began his adult life as a soldier, graduating in 1879 from St. Cyr, the leading military academy of France.
 Among his classmates was Philippe Pétain, famous French general of World War I and the ill-fated future leader of the Vichy France government in World War II.

 After St. Cyr, he entered Saumur Cavalry School, France's premier cavalry school, where he trained to be an officer.
 He was later sent to Algiers, helping to put down an uprising.
 It was while in Algiers that he had his first duel, starting his career as a celebrated duelist of his day.